 COVID-19 is pushing people all over the world to think more about air filters.
-The World Health Organization (WHO) recently confirmed what many already suspected: the coronavirus spreads through airborne particles, and these particles travel more easily indoors than outdoors.
+The World Health Organization (WHO) has confirmed what many already suspected: the coronavirus spreads through airborne particles, and these particles travel more easily indoors than outdoors.

 As a result, administrators are evaluating the effectiveness of their air purification systems.
 Air filters play a crucial role in creating safe work conditions for employees and customers.